Lerc/kwak-8/IOMapping.md

             low 5 Bits: bend Amplitude
                 Frequency range of the bend.
                 A value of 0 indicates no bend
-                A value of 31 will occilate frequency between voice_freq - voice_freq/2
+                A value of 31 will oscillate frequency between voice_freq - voice_freq/2
                 and
                     voice_freq + voice_freq/2